zachchan105/wmewc/README.md

 * initialize - creates the `Config` account, and the token mint.
 Sets the two authorities, custodian info and mint decimals.
 * claim_authority - acts as a security buffer after changing the authority, in case of a wrongly typed addresses, the previous authority can call `set_authority` again.
 On initialize, the previous authority is set as the signer of `initialize`, and should be the calling `set_authority` if unable to call `claim_authority` after `initialize`
 * create_merchant - creates a `Merchant`.
-Requires the merchant wallet and btc address.
+Requires the merchant wallet and mewc address.
 * delete_merchant - deletes a `Merchant`.
 * set_authority - changes the authority address.
 * set_merchant_authority - changes the `merchant_authority` address.
-* set_custodian_btc_address - changes the custodian btc deposit address stored in a given `Merchant` account.
+* set_custodian_mewc_address - changes the custodian mewc deposit address stored in a given `Merchant` account.
 * set_custodian - changes the wallet that the custodian can use to interact with the program.
-* set_merchant_btc_address - changes the stored btc address for a given `Merchant`.
+* set_merchant_mewc_address - changes the stored mewc address for a given `Merchant`.

 NOTE: there is no `set_merchant` as it would break the PDA assumptions on account creation.
 Similar functionality can be easily done by calling `delete_merchant` and `create_merchant`.